Kristianlian/HEV9009_report_kl/README.md

 at best [SOURCES].
 In short, multiple studies find reduced responses to resistance training (RT) in terms of muscle mass and/or -strength, presumably due to anabolic resistance in the old [SOURCES].
-However, variations in RT responses seem apparent in both young and old [SOURCES], and therefore it is not clear whether age *per se* is a direct contributor to anabolic resistance or not.
+However, variations in RT responses seem apparent in both young and old [SOURCES], and therefore it is not clear whether age *per se* is a direct contributor to reduced RT adaptations or not.
 The primary outcomes of the present study were changes in upper- and lower body muscle mass and strength, gathered at baseline, after ~6 weeks of RT (12/24 sessions), and after ~12 weeks of RT.
 To characterise these changes, or the lack thereof, biological samples (muscle biopsies and blood draws) were taken at baseline, after 3 weeks